dboddie-canonical-work/disgorged-docs/the-audio-record-interface.rst

 Example
 -------

-The brilliant `OBS Studio <https://snapcraft.io/obs-studio>`__ is a good example of an application that needs access to your microphone/audio recording hardware.
+`OBS Studio`_ is a good example of an application that needs access to your microphone/audio recording hardware.

 .. code:: bash